tyleralgigi/Data-Science-Portfolio/README.md

 # [Project 1 - House Prices Regression Algorithm](https://github.com/tyleralgigi/house-prices-regression)
 <p>I developed a regession algorthm in python to predict the finial price of homes using the <a href="http://jse.amstat.org/v19n3/decock.pdf">Ames Housing dataset</a>.
-I began by using one of SKlearn linear models named Lasso Regession to train my model.
-For feauture preperation, selection, and extraction I used techniques such as removing outliers, encoding strings to ints, and Boruta-SHAP package to select the best features.
-The model scored a 92%.</p>
+I began by using one of SKlearn linear models, Lasso Regression to train my model.
+For feature preparation, selection, and extraction I used techniques such as removing outliers, encoding strings to ints, and Boruta-SHAP package to select the best features.
+The model scored a 92%. </p>

 ![](https://github.com/tyleralgigi/house-prices-regression/blob/main/features_importance.png?raw=true)